Contentstack provides four user roles: "Owner," "Admin," "Developer," "Content Manager," and "Custom Role."

 - Create/edit/delete languages, environments, and content types

-A ‘Content Manager’ is a user who works with/on the content of a stack.
-Thus, this role has been assigned the following rights:
+A “Content Manager” is a user who works with/on the content of a stack.
+Thus, this role has the right to:

 - View content types